Rennell Island

 The island lies 236 km south of Honiara and 1900 km north-east of Brisbane.
 The provincial capital, Tigoa, is at the western end of the island.

+Bauxite mining and logging on the west side of the island was poorly regulated, resulted in spills, and seriously damaged the ecology and economy of the island between 2011 and 2021.

 History

-Between 2000 and 1600 BC, people belonging to the Lapita Culture made their appearance.
-Then by Lapita people about 1000 BC.
+Between 2000 and 1600 BC, people belonging to the Lapita Culture first occupied the island.
 The next settlement occurred on both Rennell and Bellona around 130 BC, with another major occupation in about 1000 AD.
 Later settlement of Rennell occurred prior to 1400 AD by Polynesians from Uvea, now Wallis Island.

-Captain Butler of HMS Walpole discovered the islands in 1801, after discovering and naming Walpole Island in New Caledonia.
+Captain Butler of HMS Walpole was the first European to discover the islands in 1801.
 In 1933 the Templeton Crocker Expedition discovered several endemic species on the islands.
 During the Pacific campaign of World War II Japanese Rufe floatplanes operated from Lake Tegano until American Catalinas used the lake as a base after 1943.
 The Battle of Rennell Island was the last major naval battle of the Guadalcanal Campaign which occurred between 29 January 1943 and 30 January 1943.
-At the end of the war, eight Catalinas were scuttled in the lake and can be seen from the lake surface.
+At the end of the war, eight Catalinas were scuttled in the lake.
 The island was later visited by a series of Danish scientific expeditions.